Logiqx/gps-guides/sessions/contacts/mord/README.md

 ### Observations

-Data is not being recorded every second - why?
+Data is not being recorded every second.
+David subsequently confirmed the watch was recording in "smart" mode.

 ![img](img/every-second.png)